 The Windows Walk starts in the Karangahake Gorge carpark area and is about an hour round trip.
 Along the track visitors can observe relics of the many processes that took place in extracting gold.
 From the tunnels where rock was extracted, to the roasting pits where the rock was broken down, and remnants of the huge stamper battery processing plant.

 Also to be found are the fascinating sites of Victoria Battery and the Victoria Battery Train and Museum.
 Here you’ll find many remains from what was once a vast industrial area.
-The cycle back towards Waihi follows a picturesque river.
-The trail is mostly flat, with some gentle undulation through farmland before finishing back in historic Waihi township.
+The cycle towards Waihi follows a picturesque river.
+The trail is mostly flat, with some gentle undulation through farmland before finishing in historic Waihi township.

 Waihi is a picturesque heritage town and New Zealand's 'Heart of Gold', with a gold mining history spanning three centuries and a local open-pit mine that is still fully operational.
 Visit the Gold Discovery Centre for an interactive experience which makes the gold heritage come alive.
 Then wander across the street to view Martha Mine up close, and take the tour to experience a modern working gold mine in action.